 We end our rundown with one of the biggest reasons why so many small businesses go under: cash flow problems caused by late paying customers.

-According to the Zurich SME Risk Index study, the UK’s small businesses are owed an estimated £255bn in outstanding payments, while 34% of UK small businesses still suffer at the hands of late paying customers.
+According to the Zurich SME Risk Index study, the UK’s small businesses are owed an estimated £255bn in outstanding payments.

 Bacs data also shows that 60% of SMEs have faced issues with overdue payments.
 Small businesses also waste a lot of time chasing late paying customers; leading to uncertainty and stress.